-Levy County, Florida, is a master at hidden jewels.
+Levy County, Florida, is a master at hidden jewels, like their springs.
 There are small towns in this county that people tend to speed through on the way somewhere else—missing out on some of the best things Florida has to offer.
 Slow down, stop a while, and ask a local where to go.
 But, please…ssshhhhh… let’s keep it quiet!

 The Sierra Club got its start here in 1867, when John Muir walked 1,000 miles from Indiana to Florida.
 He stayed to recover from malaria and began writing about man’s relationship with nature.

 Cedar Key is an island just 50 miles southwest of Gainesville, and less than three hours from Orlando or Tampa Bay.
 One way in and one way out, Highway 24 cuts through marshes and crosses small bridges with picturesque views, until you are sitting three miles out in the Gulf of Mexico.

 A fishing community, Cedar Key is home to 800 full-time residents.
 In this village, you will enjoy a simpler way of life—enjoy this chance to “unplug.”

 Cedar Key has become known as quite the art colony.
 Many artists live there year-round, and some just during the season.
 Several galleries display their work.
 I have to say my favorite is Island Arts on Dock Street (since I arrived in time for their unofficial artist’s happy hour and enjoyed a glass of wine while I shopped.)
 Thanks for welcoming me with open arms (and bottles), ladies!